Sri Lanka's tropical charm

 Next up is a trip to Sri Lanka’s Cultural Triangle region, where the ancient Buddhist cities will capture everyone’s imagination.

-Wander the temples, tombs and ruined palaces of the ancient capital of Polonnaruwa, come face to face with the Buddhist statues of the Dambulla Caves, and hop in a jeep to see the elephants of Minneriya National Park.
+Wander the temples, tombs and ruined palaces of the ancient capital of Polonnaruwa and come face to face with the Buddhist statues of the Dambulla Caves.
 Active older children will love clambering to the top of Sigiriya Rock Fortress, which rises a dramatic 200 metres from the central plains.
 You’ll pass remarkable frescos as you climb to the summit for outstanding views of the water gardens below.

 Many of the ancient sites can be explored by bicycle.
 Pedal the flat terrain while pausing for pictures and exploring at your leisure, before your guide lays out a picnic lunch.